 A birth becomes traumatic when women feel:

-And the good news is that there is healing for trauma.
+The good news is that there is healing for trauma.
 Great research also helps us to know how parents and practitioners can engage in healing strategies that really work.

 You can review the references for the above information here.